Newborn sleep schedule: Do newborn babies need a sleep schedule?

 Infant sleep schedule: 3 months to 1 year

-Here are samples of what your baby's sleep schedule and wake windows by age may look like from 3 months to 1 year old.
+Here are samples of what your baby's sleep schedule and may look like from 3 months to 1 year old.

 Newborn sleep tips to get you started